ThirdCommand/GEOWars/map.md

     - [ ] something applied to selected elements
     - [ ] decrease the timing between spawns
     - [ ] increase a number
+    - [ ] add game flags, like bullet upgrades... that might be it haha
     - [ ] check a number and change any element value in reaction to it
       - [ ] position of ship
       - [ ] number of enemies on map